 Slink off to Santiago

 Blessed with fertile land and a perfect climate, Chile is the ultimate haven for a rich variety of wines.
 To whet your appetite for Chile’s tipple you’ll travel south down the Panamerican Highway to Buin close to the Maipo River.
 Explore the extensive vineyards, grand estates and cellars that store some of Chile’s best wines.
 Once you’ve sampled some of the regions finest, it’s time for the main event.
 Bid farewell to your Santiago digs and head to the stunning Lapostolle hotel, an authentic casita in the heart of the wine region.
-For the next two nights you can indulge in some serious wine tasting paired with delicious food, and explore the stunning scenery with a mountain bike tour across the rolling green landscapes.
+For the next two nights, you can indulge in some serious wine tasting paired with delicious food, and explore the stunning scenery with a mountain bike tour across the rolling green landscapes.

-From the lush greenery of Santa Cruz you’ll take a short flight north to the expansive desert landscapes of San Pedro de Atacama, the world’s driest desert.
-For the next three nights you’ll find yourself in the intimate oasis of the Awasi Hotel, one of South America’s most unique retreats.
+From the lush greenery of Santa Cruz, you’ll take a short flight north to the expansive desert landscapes of San Pedro de Atacama, the world’s driest desert.
+For the next three nights, you’ll find yourself in the intimate oasis of the Awasi Hotel, one of South America’s most unique retreats.
 Blessed with lunar-like rock formations and layer-cake landscapes the natural playground of the Atacama Desert is all yours to explore for the next three days.
 Hike the volcanic terrain, set against piercing blue skies where geysers and thermal pools dot the landscape, and where salt flats and marshes are home to a wealth of exotic wildlife.
 After an active day out in the desert, head back to your hotel where you can unwind by the pool with a glass of Chile’s finest.
-For some added “wow factor”, we’ll sweep you off into the middle of the desert where a chef will whip up a authentic Chilean feast washed down with a few pisco sours.
-Just you, the sound of the crackling fire, and the star flecked sky above makes this a pretty memorable experience.
+For some added “wow factor”, we’ll sweep you off into the middle of the desert where a chef will whip up an authentic Chilean feast washed down with a few pisco sours.
+Just you, the sound of the crackling fire, and the star-flecked sky above makes this a pretty memorable experience.